 always a childhood template that sets up our attraction to someone personality disordered.
-It's very likely your Borderline has traits similar to mother and/or father, so already familiar with the relationship dynamics you've struggled with in this attachment (which keeps it exciting, despite the agony it causes you.
+It's likely your Borderline has traits similar to mother and/or father, so you're already familiar with the relationship dynamics you've recently struggled through, which keeps it exciting, despite all the agony it causes you.

 keep wanting to blame yourself for this relationship faltering, but this is directly tied to experiences in childhood, which left you with self-esteem wounds.
 A young child can't make sense of why he isn't getting enough love, affection or support from a parent, and he doesn't even know how to ask for it!
 He'll try to find reasons for this lack of attention in his head--but his head--but the only rationale he can come up with fault; "I must not be good enough, smart enough, cute enough, lovable," etc. You've carried these self-worth injuries into your adult relationships, and now they're alive again.
 This damage be repaired, or you'll continue being attracted to Borderlines.